Curio-IRM/.github/profile/README.md

   <span style="color: #5E97F6;">💖</span>
 </h2>

-Our journey wouldn't be possible without the dedicated individuals who organized the hackathon and our tenacious team that turned this vision into reality.
+Our journey wouldn't be possible without the dedicated individuals who organized the hackathon (shoutout Khushi!) and our tenacious team that turned this vision into reality.
 A massive thank you!

 <p align="center">
   <span style="color: #5E97F6;">🎉</span>